laughedelic/outbreak/structure-difference.md

 - how subheadings are nested under the parent heading (e.g. h3 and h4), but then return to the same level as the parent heading depending on the level (e.g. h2-2),
 - how the misleveled headings (h4) are still nested under the parent heading (h2-2) even if they are out of order, because the outline structure must increment one level at a time.

-> [!idea]
+> [!TIP] Idea
 >
 > Converter tool could fix the misleveled headings by moving them to the correct level under the parent heading.
-> This behaviour should be configurable, as it may not always be desired.
+> This behavior should be configurable, as it may not always be desired.